bdxio/bdxio-yt-publisher/README.md

   1. Go to the Google Drive account and open the spreadsheet `Talks <YEAR>` located in the folder `6- CFP - Speakers`
   2. Export the sheet named `Vidéos`
-  3. Paste the CSV file at the root of the projet, it should be named `Talks <ANNEE>.csv`
+  3. Paste the CSV file at the root of the projet, it should be named `talks.csv`

 Check that this sheet contains: